+Adversaries may use execution guardrails to constrain execution or actions based on adversary supplied and environment specific conditions that are expected to be present on the target.
 Guardrails ensure that a payload only executes against an intended target and reduces collateral damage from an adversary’s campaign.
 Values an adversary can provide about a target system or environment to use as guardrails may include specific network share names, attached physical devices, files, joined Active Directory (AD) domains, and local/external IP addresses.

-This technique likely should not be mitigated with preventative controls because it may protect unintended targets from being compromised.
+Execution Guardrails likely should not be mitigated with preventative controls because it may protect unintended targets from being compromised.
 If targeted, efforts should be focused on preventing adversary tools from running earlier in the chain of activity and on identifying subsequent malicious behavior if compromised.

-Detecting the action of environmental keying may be difficult depending on the implementation.
 Monitoring for suspicious processes being spawned that gather a variety of system information or perform other forms of Discovery, especially in a short period of time, may aid in detection.
+Detecting the use of guardrails may be difficult depending on the implementation.